 Giving kids an allowance – if done correctly – isn’t giving kids free money.
 It isn’t spoiling kids and setting them up for a sense of entitlement.

 Allowance can be a valuable learning tool.
 An opportunity for hands-on real-world education.
 But here’s the catch – only if you set boundaries.

-Handing a large wad of cash over to kids while also purchasing for them whatever they desire, isn’t going to teach self-control and thrift.
+Handing a wad of cash over to kids while also purchasing whatever they desire, isn’t going to teach kids self-control and thrift.